-Rajasthan popularly known as the incredible land is famous for its collection of temples.
-The architectural magnificence of Rajasthan temples are well known and add to the incredibility of the land.
+s.
+The architectural magnificence of the temples in Rajasthan is well known and adds to the incredibility of the land.
 The excellent sculptures of the Rajasthan temples reflect the artistic magnificence that was prevalent in the state during the early days.
-Some of the famous temples of Rajasthan are the Brahma Temple in Pushkara, the Dilwara temple, the Mahavira temple, the Eklingiji temple and the Ranakpur Jain temples.
 The artistic spirit of the Rajasthan temples is actually a testimony to the aesthetic artistic talent that prevailed in the state.
-The predominant religion in Rajasthan is Hinduism

 Architecture of Rajasthan Temples

 The intricately carved temples of Rajasthan can easily marvel a visitor and the state can almost be called a paradise of architecture

 .
 Not only the gallant warriors have beautified the desert

 land of Rajasthan with forts and palaces but they have also expressed their spirituality by constructing temples which stand as wonderful symbols of architecture.
 Till date these temples are drawing large number of visitors.
 The architectural movement from 8th century to 11th century had influenced Rajasthan to a large extent.
 The temple architecture that flourished in the state of Rajasthan during that time reflected a love for beauty and nature and the adoration of beauty was reflected by the images of voluptuous feminine figures.